Phone: +49 8331 15-0

 7.3.
 If the realizable value of the securitizations exceeds the receivables by more than 10%, then the Seller shall, upon demand of the buyer, release the securitizations of the option of the Seller.

-8. Defect claims of the buyer for new vehicles
+8. Defect claims of the buyer for new vehicles and other purchase objects

 8.1.
 Details specified in the descriptions valid upon entering into the Agreement concerning the scope of delivery, appearance, performances, dimensions, weights, etc., of the contractual item shall constitute the substance of the Agreement; these are to be regarded as approximate and shall not constitute any guarantee, but rather shall serve as a yardstick to ascertain whether the item purchased is free of any defects.
 Any modification in design or shape, deviations in shade of color and any changes to the scope of the delivery remain reserved to the Seller, insofar as (i) the item purchased is not considerably changed and (ii) the modifications are reasonable for the buyer.
 Insofar as the Seller makes use of symbols or numbers to describe the order or the item purchased, no rights shall be able to be derived from these alone.